 To see a statistically significant comparison when comparing two treatments, select a label that you want to see your metrics results.
 If you select the any targeting rule, your metrics results still show up, but do not display statistical significance.

-Select treatment and baseline
+Selecting treatment and baseline

-Select the treatment that you want to view metrics impact for and optionally add a baseline comparison if you want to see statistically significant comparisons.
+View metrics cards for the customers exposed to a particular treatment as well as compared against customers exposed to two treatments.
+Select the treatment that you want to view metric results for and optionally add a baseline comparison if you want to see statistically significant comparisons.

 Selecting tags and owners

 If your organization has many metrics, you can filter the metrics displayed down to those with a particular tag and a particular owner.
 To filter metrics, do the following:

 - Select the desired feature flag and then click the Metrics impact tab.

 - In the Results area, click 0 more filters applied.
 The Filtered by area appears.
 Fill in the fields as follows:

 - In the Metric tag field, enter the desired tag to filter down your metrics.